vippsas/vipps-login-api/vipps-login-api-faq.md

    be an independent data processor for this data, and there is no need for a data processing agreement between Vipps and the merchant.
-3. The merchant must therefore obtain a valid basis for further processing of the personal data (e.g agreement, terms or consent), to e.g. register the information in its customer register and start customer processing from there.
+3. The merchant must therefore obtain a valid basis for further processing of the personal data (e.g., agreement, terms or consent), to e.g. register the information in its customer register and start customer processing from there.
-4. When such sharing from Vipps AS to the merchant has been made, a Vipps end user can later use Vipps to log in to the merchant, and the merchant will then have access to updated information on the data elements that the company has requested.
-A Vipps end user can go into Vipps (the app) and see which companies they have shared data with, which data has been shared and they can withdraw their consent to share.
-This means that new consent must be obtained before Vipps AS can share data again with the merchant.
+4. When such sharing from Vipps to the merchant has been made, a Vipps end user can later use Vipps to log in to the merchant, and the merchant will then have access to updated information on the data elements that the company has requested.
+A Vipps end user can go into Vipps (the app) and see which companies they have shared data with, which data has been shared, and they can withdraw their consent to share.
+This means that new consent must be obtained before Vipps can share data again with the merchant.
-5. When an end user uses Vipps Login at a merchant, Vipps AS stores, as part of our service to the Vipps end user and with Vipps AS as data processor, information about a) what information a user has agreed to share with a merchant and b) when a user has used Vipps log in to the relevant merchant.
+5. When an end user uses Vipps Login at a merchant, Vipps stores, as part of our service to the Vipps end user and with Vipps as data processor, information about a) what information a user has agreed to share with a merchant and b) when a user has used Vipps log in to the relevant merchant.
-6. Vipps AS does not receive any information from the merchant about Vipps end user.
+6. Vipps does not receive any information from the merchant about Vipps end user.

 See more information in our end user
 [terms and condition](https://www.vipps.no/vilkar/vilkar-privat/),